Joseba Arriaga

-Joseba Arriaga Dosantos (born 28 July 1982) is a Spanish retired footballer who played as a forward.
+Joseba Arriaga Dosantos (born 28 July 1982) is a Spanish former footballer who played as a forward.

-Formed at Athletic Bilbao, he spent most of his 18-year senior career in Segunda División B, representing a host of clubs.
-His professional input consisted of 56 La Liga matches (three goals), and 83 appearances in Segunda División for four teams.
+Brought up at Athletic Bilbao, he spent most of his 18-year senior career in the Segunda División B, representing a host of clubs.
+His professional input consisted of 56 La Liga matches (three goals), and 83 appearances in the Segunda División for four teams.

 Club career

 Born in Ermua, Biscay, Arriaga emerged through Athletic Bilbao's youth system at Lezama, and was promoted to the first team for the 2002–03 season.
 He made his debut in a friendly against farm team CD Basconia on 26 July 2002, coming on as a substitute for Julen Guerrero.
-He first appeared in La Liga roughly one month later, playing the full 90 minutes against Real Sociedad in a local derby (4–2 away loss).
+He first appeared in La Liga one month later, playing the full 90 minutes of the 4–2 away loss against Real Sociedad in a Basque derby.

-Arriaga's importance would drastically diminish the following campaign, being only third or fourth-choice, and eventually had to resume his career in the second division, with SD Eibar and UD Las Palmas.
-After that, he had two steady years with Real Jaén – but in the third tier.
+Arriaga's importance would drastically diminish in the 2003–04 campaign, when he was only third or fourth-choice, and eventually had to resume his career in the Segunda División, with SD Eibar and UD Las Palmas.
+He then had two steady years at Real Jaén, but in the Segunda División B.

-After a good second year, Arriaga stayed in Andalusia but moved to Cádiz CF, recently returned to division two.
-He was loaned to Deportivo Alavés one league below in the 2010 winter transfer window after receiving very few opportunities, and alternated between the second and third divisions of Spanish football the following years, with AD Ceuta, CD Guadalajara and Gimnàstic de Tarragona.
+After a good second year where he scored 12 goals, Arriaga stayed in Andalusia but moved to Cádiz CF, recently returned to the second division.
+He was loaned to Deportivo Alavés one league below in the 2010 winter transfer window, and alternated between the second and third tiers of Spanish football the following seasons, with AD Ceuta, CD Guadalajara and Gimnàstic de Tarragona.

 Arriaga was released by Catalonia's Gimnàstic in late December 2012.
-In mid-January 2013 he returned to his native region, signing for lowly Barakaldo CF.
+He returned to his native region in January 2013, signing for lowly Barakaldo CF.

 On 22 May 2014, Arriaga moved to neighbouring SD Amorebieta also in the third tier.
-Four years later, after another spell with that club and also Real Unión, the 36-year-old announced his retirement.
+Four years later, following another spell with that club and also Real Unión, the 36-year-old announced his retirement.